kwchurch/Benchmarking_past_present_future/README.md

 In addition, there will be 5 Q&A sessions via Zoom in a single plenary session.
-It is hoped that most speakers (and the audience) will have seen the pre-recorded talks before the live Zooom sessions, so the Zoom sessions will have more back and forth discussion, and will not digress into individual talks.
+It is hoped that most speakers (and the audience) will have seen the pre-recorded talks before the live Zoom sessions, so the Zoom sessions will have more back and forth discussion, and will not digress into individual talks.
 <p>
 These times are local to New York.